DynoRobotics/UnityRos2/README.md

 How can I try this out?
 -----------------------
 There are some prebuilt binaries available for this project that can make it easier to get started.
-If you want to use custom ROS2 messages from Unity you will need to build the project from source in order to generate C# libraries for them.
+If you want to use custom ROS2 messages in Unity you will need to build the projects "Plugin binaries" from source in order to generate C# libraries for the messages.
 (See https://github.com/samiamlabs/ros2_dotnet for more info.)

 Install Unity
 https://forum.unity.com/threads/unity-hub-v-1-5-0-is-now-available.627847/